Secondhand and Antiquarian Bookshops in the UK and Republic of Ireland

 Add a comment

-Donated books with all the takings going to five charities.
+Donated books with all the takings going to six charities.

 Wide-ranging, medium-sized stock, well-laid out, excellent prices.
 If you find what you're after, you'll almost certainly get a bargain.
 Steven Kelly 02.07.14